Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Numerical Results

 We consider 4 PFs, the low noise and degenerate cases have been detailed.
 We also consider a `bootstrap' and `optimal' PF which are a little different from the conventional ones we have used so far.
 Both the bootstrap and optimal methods consider a smoother of the type \eqref{eq:smooth_diff} except under the natural parameterization.
 That is, after time discretization, the target smoother is up-to a constant at time $n$

-The bootstrap PF will use a proposal that is exactly the auxiliary process (on $x_k$ the Brownian motion is sampled from its law) whereas the optimal (which is not optimal in any sense) is a proposal proportional to the term $h_k(y_k|x_k)$ multiplied by the density of the auxiliary process and the Brownian motion sampled from its law.
+The bootstrap PF will use a proposal that is exactly the auxiliary process (on $x_k$ the Brownian motion is sampled from its law) whereas the optimal (which is not optimal in any sense) is a proposal proportional to the term $h_k(y_k|x_k)$ multiplied by the density of the auxiliary process given by Equation \ref{eq:diff_aux_transition} and the Brownian motion sampled from its law.

-In Figure \ref{fig:fhn2_3} we plot the ESS against time for a particular run.
-Here, we have set $N=10^4$.
+In Figure \ref{fig:fhn_2} we plot the ESS against time for a particular run.
+Here, we have set $N=10^4$ and resample at each step.
 As in the previous example, the bootstrap PF collapses completely and the other filters perform quite well for this criterion.
-This shows that one can filter in low or degenerate noise and with a high amount of time discretization.
-This deduction is supported by the results in Figures \ref{fig:fhn2_4} (marginal densities of the state) and \ref{fig:fhn2_5} (tracking the true signal) which shows that one can reconstruct the signal process in this case.
-In Figure \ref{fig:fhn2_6} we repeat the experiment for $\Delta\to0$, where we see how the bootstrap PF collapses and the low-noise PF converges to the degenerate case.
+This shows that one can filter in low or degenerate noise and with a very fine time discretization.
+This deduction is supported by the results in Figures \ref{fig:fhn_1} (marginal densities of the state) and \ref{fig:fhn_3} (tracking the true signal) which shows that one can reconstruct the signal process in this case.
+In Figure \ref{fig:fhn_5} we repeat the experiment for $\Delta\to0$, where we see how the bootstrap PF collapses and the low-noise PF converges to the degenerate case.